DevAgnihotri/JAVA/OOPs/Assignment/Exception_Handling_Notes.md

 ---

-## 🔹 Throwing Exceptions

-**Answer to Question 4: What is the meaning of "throwing an exception"?
-When does an exception throw?**
+## 🔹 Q4: What is the meaning of "throwing an exception"?
+When does an exception throw?

 ### ➤ What is Throwing an Exception?